bolah2009/udacity-landing-page/README.md

 This is the second project of the [Udacity Frontend Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011)

 The objective is to re-create a [restaurant homepage](https://templatemo.com/tm-515-eatery) by dynamically rendering it using JavaScript DOM manipulation.
-Only JavaScript is used to generate the entire contents of the website.
+JavaScript is used to generate major contents of the website.
 The features of the page also include:

 - HTML
   - HTML5 Semantic elements